admiralbolt/skrim/README.md

 * Decreased pull strength of custom fishing rod!
 No more murdering, Garreth!
 * Added xp for crafting skill specific items!
 * Added xp for using skill specific abilities (like level 50 blacksmithing & level 75 botany)
+* Added cooking xp for killing things with fire!

 ### Balance Changes
 * Reduced xp from ranged / melee damage dealt.